-An estimated 15 million Americans struggle with depression in a given year.
-And while most are familiar with common symptoms like change in appetite, fatigue, persistent sadness, inability to concentrate and loss of interest in activities, there are also many lesser-known physical symptoms.
+Millions of Americans struggle with depression in a given year.
+And while most are familiar with common symptoms like change in appetite, fatigue, persistent sadness, inability to concentrate and loss of interest in activities, there are also many less-known physical symptoms.

 Tight muscles, headaches and even just body soreness are familiar signs, according to the Anxiety and Depression Association of America (ADAA).